-Sung-il Kim is a Professor of Educational Psychology and the Director of bMRI (Brain and Motivation Research Institute).
+Sung-il Kim is a Professor of Educational Psychology and the immediate past Director of bMRI (Brain and Motivation Research Institute).
 He received his Ph.D. in Cognitive Psychology from Utah State University and was an Assistant Professor of Educational Psychology at the University of Nebraska-Lincoln.
 Whereas his earlier research focused on discourse comprehension and memory, his current research projects include investigating the neural bases of interest and motivation and modeling interest-based learning, and designing fun and exciting learning environments.
 He received the ‘Edwin B. Newman Award for Excellence in Research’ from APA/Psi Chi, the ‘Award for Outstanding Contribution’ from the Korean Educational Psychology Association, and the ‘Distinguished Teaching Award’ 12 consecutive times and the ‘Distinguished Research Award’ from Korea University.
 He has served as President of the Korean Educational Psychology Association, Korean Society for Cognitive Science, and Korean Mind, Brain, and Education Society and currently serves on the editorial boards of Motivation and Emotion and Frontiers in Educational Psychology.

 Ph.D. in Cognitive Psychology, Utah State University, 1992